"To love is why we exist. Everything else is dust waiting to happen."

 Welcome to the new website of Vernal W. Scott!
 You can find out about the author, his book, and related news via this webpage.
-Boasting forewords by Lord Paul Boateng, Sir Nick Partridge and Peter Tatchell, God's Other Children - A London Memoir is available in paperback and Kindle formats from Amazon, Foyles, Barnes and Noble, and Gay's The Word Bookstore.
+Boasting forewords by Lord Paul Boateng, Sir Nick Partridge and Peter Tatchell, God's Other Children - A London Memoir is available in paperback and Kindle formats from Amazon, Foyles, WH Smith, Barnes and Noble, Gay's The Word, and Prowler bookstores.
 Generating rave reviews, be sure to check out the extensive excerpts page for more details.